5G FAPI specs updated with richer 3GPP feature set

 In particular, these networks require commonality of design and features in order to be cost-effective.
 Driving open interfaces – from chip to network to application layers – has always been at the heart of our work.
 Our landmark family of common interfaces – the 3G and 4G FAPI specifications – is supporting this aim.

 Our 5G nFAPI specifications build on this.
 They enable interoperability to the next generation of networks.
+And our latest work around 5G NR FR1 Reference Designs aims to deliver greater flexibility and scalability of small cells in the 5G era.

 This paper aims to provide a consensus view and concise definition of the types of 5G small cells being rolled out now and in the near future.
 It also aims to define the key characteristics of the different types of commercially viable 5G small cell RAN products that will be available over the next five years.
 It takes account of 3GPP and O-RAN Alliance 5G disaggregated open RAN specifications – work that covers macrocells but also includes microcells and picocells.Learn more